-The forum was officially commenced by the Deputy Vice Chancellor Finance, Planning and Administration, Professor Isaac Nyamongo.
+The forum was officially commenced by the DVC -Academic, Co-operative Development, Research, and Innovation Division, Professor Isaac .K.
+Nyamongo.
 He welcomed everyone present and thanked them for gracing the occasion.
-He went on, and encouraged the operators to join the cooperatives and be united.
+He went on and encouraged the operators to join the cooperatives and be united.

 ‘’ If there is no unity within the cooperatives then there will be no progress.’’
 Mr Isaac Nyamongo said

-Joining cooperatives and being united will make the cooperatives grow and the bodaboda operators grow in so many areas .
+Joining cooperatives and being united will make the cooperatives grow and the bodaboda operators grow in so many areas.
 This means that in years to come they will be able to have their own workshops and other developments.
-Also, the bodaboda operators will be able to have different sources of income and not only depend on Boda boda operations.
-The registrar( CDRI) Dr. Lydia also encouraged the bodaboda operators to have unity, co-operation and never be afraid of taking risks.
+Also, the bodaboda operators will be able to have different sources of income and not only depend on Boda Boda operations.
+The registrar( CDRI) Dr. Lydia also encouraged the bodaboda operators to have unity, and cooperation and never be afraid of taking risks.

 Mr. Morris Githui, a representative of the State Department for Co-operatives talked about how to join the cooperatives and what is needed for one to be a member of a cooperative.
 He also talked about the advantages of joining a cooperative movement.

-The boda boda transport cooperatives will promote and create managements which will promote the transport business and also help operators manage their businesses in an organized manner in accordance with NTSA regulations and finally help the operators create their own code of conduct.
-The committee formed will be the one in-charge of discipline and making sure rules and regulation placed are followed by all members.
-The cooperatives will also create and encourage savings and offer affordable credits to its members.
-In addition, they will be able to provide the purchase and sales of motorcycles and related accessories.
+The Boda Boda transport cooperatives will promote and create managements which will promote the transport business and also help operators manage their businesses in an organized manner in accordance with NTSA regulations and finally help the operators create their own code of conduct.
+The committee formed will be in charge of discipline and making sure rules and regulation placed are followed by all members.
+The cooperatives will also create and encourage savings and offer affordable credits to their members.
+In addition, they will be able to provide the purchase and sale of motorcycles and related accessories.
 They will provide road safety awareness among members and the community at large.